SimonGoring/neotoma_paper/Neotoma_paper.md

 taxonomies derived from the published literature or user-provided taxonomies.

-To demonstrate the use of the `neotoma` package we provide examples of key functions based on the published literature, for both plant and mammal taxa.
+We show how key functions in the `neotoma` package can be used, by reproducing analytic examples from the published literature focusing on *Pinus* migration following deglaciation and shifts in mammal species distributions during the Pleistocene.

 Keywords: R software, neotoma, paleoecology, database, pollen, mammal